BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/18_2__Interlude_Accessing_a_Second_Lightning_Node.md

 Second, you need to enable ZMQ on your Bitcoind, if you didn't already in [§15.3](15_3_Receiving_Bitcoind_Notifications_with_C.md).

-This requires adding the following to your `~/.bitcoin/bitcoin.conf` file:
+This requires adding the following to your `~/.bitcoin/bitcoin.conf` file if it's not already there:
 ```
+$ cat >> ~/.bitcoin/bitcoin.conf
 zmqpubrawblock=tcp://127.0.0.1:28332
 zmqpubrawtx=tcp://127.0.0.1:28333
 ```